ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 - Products generated On Demand are also added to the archive and can be accessed by [searching for ARIA-S1-GUNW](#accessing-products-in-the-archive "Jump to the Accessing Products in the Archive section of this document" ) products.
     - The links to the archived products never expire.

-!!! tip "Sentinel-1C acquisitions now supported for ARIA-S1-GUNW products"

-    The code used for processing ARIA-S1-GUNW products has been updated to support Sentinel-1C acquisitions.
-You can now find archived ARIA-S1-GUNW products that include S1C acquisitions, and S1C acquisitions can be submitted for processing ARIA-S1-GUNW On Demand using the HyP3 API or SDK.
-Vertex support for submitting requests for On Demand ARIA-S1-GUNW products including S1C acquisitions is coming soon.

 ### ARIA Frame ID Maps